ruankie/f1-2019-telemetry/docs/source/index.rst

 The documentation comes in two parts:

-* The :ref:`package-documentation` provides guidance on installation and usage of the f1-2019-telemetry package, as well as documentation of the command-line tools provided.
+* The :ref:`package-documentation` provides guidance on installation and usage of the f1-2019-telemetry package, and documents the included command-line tools.
 * The :ref:`telemetry-specification` is a non-authoritative copy of the CodeMasters telemetry packet specification, with some corrections applied.

 .. toctree::